-Blessing of the Animals (January) - An annual event in Rome, and throughout Italy.
+(January): An annual event in Rome, and throughout Italy.
 Dogs, cats, horses, hamsters, you name it, they'll all be there to receive their blessing.

-Eurochocolate Festival (March)- takes place on the stairs of the Trinità dei Monti staircase with an exhibition of a cascade of 3,000 chocolate eggs and stands galore exhibiting lip-smacking chocolate products.
+(March): Takes place on the stairs of the Trinità dei Monti staircase with an exhibition of a cascade of 3,000 chocolate eggs and stands galore exhibiting lip-smacking chocolate products.

-Rome Marathon (March) - runners race around scenic Rome and different activities, from concerts to cultural events, line the streets throughout.
+(March): Runners race around scenic Rome and different activities, from concerts to cultural events, line the streets throughout.

 This religious event and Catholic tradition invites all to participate in the Via Crucis (Station of the Cross) procession starting at the Colosseum and finishing at Mount Palatino.
 The procession is a re-enactment of the 14 stations of the cross from the death of Jesus and the route which carried him to the placement of His body in the tomb.

-Rome Tennis Masters Series (May) - held at the Foro Italico tennis park for the where over 100 players from all over the world compete for prestigious prizes.
+(May): Held at the Foro Italico tennis park for the where over 100 players from all over the world compete for prestigious prizes.

-Stay up all night long on the Notte Bianca.
-An annual event held every September where various events including music, dance, and theater as well as shops and restaurants are open all night long.
+(September): An annual event where various events including music, dance, and theater as well as shops and restaurants are open all night long.

 Lonely Planet Insider Tips - Rome